dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 To create a strongly typed id based on a given ulid, we use "Create" method.
 For instance, "Product.Create(ulid)".

 Due to the fact that entity id is a record struct, we can use the '==' operator to compare ids.

+Ulid base EntityId allows the comparing two entities.
+Therefore, the IComparable intefrace is implemented for IEntityId.
+Nevertheless, overriding the '<', '>', '>=', '<=' operator should be done both in the interface and for each concrete EntityId (for instance ProductId).

 ## Domain Event